 There are so many delicious ways to consume chocolate, from ice cream to cake, to the classic chocolate bar.
-But is chocolate good for you?
+But is it good for you?

 If you’re a true chocoholic, you know that other flavors like vanilla or cookie dough just won’t do!
 Whether we’re talking candy or pudding, chocolate is the only acceptable flavor.

 Well, for you chocolate lovers out there here is some great news.
-According to science, chocolate is actually good for you, …just not always.
+According to science, it is actually good for you, …just not always.

 So a chocolate bar a day keeps the doctor away?
 Well, not quite…